adrfer/Shenanigans/README.md

 Now you can `import Shenanigans` to make your project swift-y.

 --
-Support for [Swift Package Manager](https://github.com/apple/swift-package-manager) and [Cocoapods](https://github.com/CocoaPods/CocoaPods) is on the way.
+Support for [Swift Package Manager](https://github.com/apple/swift-package-manager) is on the way.